BEGIN:VCALENDAR

 X-ORIGINAL-URL:https://americananthro.org

-X-WR-CALDESC:Events for The American Anthropological Association
+X-WR-CALDESC:Events for American Anthropological Association

 REFRESH-INTERVAL;VALUE=DURATION:PT1H